awdeorio/mailmerge/README.md

 ```

 # Attachments
 For convenience, `mailmerge` also directly supports sending attachments with emails.
 Simply add an "Attachments" header to the template.
 Attachments are comma-separated, with filenames and paths relative to the template's parent directory.
+Absolute paths are also supported.

+_Note: The Unix-style home directory specifier (`~`) is not supported._

 **/demo/mailmerge_template.txt**